PutioKit/PutioKit/README.md

 Unit tests are included in project.
 You can run tests with XCode.

+## ARC Compatibility

+PutioKit is compatible with ARC enabled projects by default.

 ## Contributing

 Want to contribute?
 It's good to hear.